oparkerj/SSPermissions/README.md

 # SSPermissions
 This project is abandoned.
-(Lightweight system to give permissions to players)
+There are much better alternatives out there, this project was mainly to gain experience making a custom permission framework.

-Basic permissions plugins with developers in mind.
+Basic and lightweight permissions plugin with developers in mind.

-Developers in mind means that the plugin offers a simple API for managing permissions.
+This plugin was targeted towards developers by offering a simple API to manage server permissions.
 You have `SSPermissions.getAPI()` to get started, and from there you can get the `GroupManager` or `PlayerManager` to manage all aspects of the plugin.

 How to Use